-The elearning and Instructional Support Team tinik steps to automate it's processes in order to provide better eustomer support.
-Our Jilbil system automatically creates tickets for all emails directed allowing us to distribute, share, and manage requests for assistance and consultations.
-The Weekdone project management system allows the team to share information about "Plans, Projects, and Problems". with each other and with their manager enhancing collaboration and more effective delivery of services.
-We've also worked to integrate the flow of information : hetween the Blackboard Peoplesoft/Wiser systems.
+The eLearning and Instructional Support Team took steps to automate it's processes in order to provide better customer support.
+Our Jitbit system automatically creates tickets for all emails directed allowing us to distribute, share, and manage requests for assistance and consultations.
+The Weekdone project management system allows the team to share information about "Plans, Projects, and Problems" with each other and with their manager enhancing collaboration and more effective delivery of services.
+We've also worked to integrate the flow of between Blackboard information the and Peoplesoft/Wiser systems.
 We contributed to two conferences.
-The 8th annual Teaching and Learning conference was held in collaboration with CAPS.
-Library, OFD and CIT And In March, the elearning and Instructional Support Team hosted the first.
-OpenEd Forum to celebrate Open Education Week and the Global Education Movement and to raise awareness about the benefits of open education resources (OER) on the UMB campus.
-To continue this effort, we've launched a new open education portal, open, umbledu.
-We've expanded our promotion of VoiceThread, a cloud based presentation tool, toinstructors throughout the university.
-Finally, we held the first "Summer Camp", a 3-day intensive experience at which faculty not currently using technology in their courses, from eight different disciplines, were taught the basies of educational technology.
+The 8th annual Teaching and Learning conference was held in collaboration with CAPS, Library, OFD and CIT And In March, the eLearning and Instructional Support Team hosted the first OpenEd Forum to celebrate Open Education Week and the Global Education Movement and to raise awareness about the benefits of open education resources (OER) on the UMB campus.
+To continue this effort, we've launched a new open education portal, open.umb.edu.
+We've expanded our promotion of VoiceThread, a cloud based presentation tool, to instructors throughout the university.
+Finally, we held the first "Summer Camp", a 3-day intensive experience at which faculty not currently using technology in their courses, from eight different disciplines, were taught the basics of educational technology.